-- 1 On the AV receiver, press ZONE 2. - 2 Press the AV receiver's TONE repeatedly to select "Bass", "Treble" or "Balance". - 3 Use -/+ to adjust the bass, treble or balance. - You can boost or cut the bass or treble from -10 dB to +10 dB in 2 dB steps. - You can adjust the balance from 0 in the center to +10 dB to the right or +10 dB to the left in 2 dB steps.
+- 1 On the AV receiver, press ZONE 2. - 2 Press the AV receiver's TONE repeatedly to select "Bass".
+"Treble" or "Balance". - 3 Use or + to adjust the bass, treble or balance. - You can boost or cut the bass or treble from -10 dB to +10 dB in 2 dB steps. - You can adjust the balance from 0 in the center to +10 dB to the right or +10 dB to the left in 2 dB steps.

-- Only analog input sources are output from the ZONE 2 PRE/LINE OUT jacks.
+- Only analog input sources are output from the ZONE 2/ZONE 3 PRE/LINE OUT jacks and ZONE 2 L/R terminals.
 Digital input sources are not output.
-If no sound is heard when an input source is selected, verify that the source is connected to an analog input. - You cannot select different AM or FM radio stations for your main room and Zone 2.
+If no sound is heard when an input source is selected, verify that the source is connected to an analog input. - You cannot select different AM or FM radio stations for your main room and Zone 2/3.
 The same AM/FM radio station will be heard in each room.
-Namely, if you have selected an FM station for the main room, that station will also be output in Zone 2. - When you have selected NET or USB as input selector, the last selector selected will be set for Main room and Zone 2. - When Zone 2 is activated and its input selector is selected, the power consumption of standby mode slightly increases. - While Zone 2 is on, RI functions will not work. - When setting the AV receiver to standby mode while Zone 2 is active, the Z2 indicator is dimly lit. - Activating Zone 2 in the main room when the listening mode is set to Pure Audio (European models) will automatically switch it to Direct. - The Zone 2 level, balance, and tone functions have no effect on the ZONE 2 PRE/LINE OUT jacks when the "Zone 2 Out" setting is set to "Fixed" (→ page 60).
+Namely, if you have selected an FM station for the main room, that station will also be output in Zone 2/3. - When you have selected NET or USB as input selector, the last selector selected will be set for Main room and Zone 2/3. - When Zone 2/3 is activated and its input selector is selected, the power consumption of standby mode slightly increases. - While Zone 2/3 is on, RI functions will not work. - When setting the AV receiver to standby mode while Zone 2/3 is active, the Z2 or Z3 indicator is dimly lit. - Activating Zones in the main room when the listening mode is set to Pure Audio (European models) will automatically switch it to Direct. - The Zone 2 level, balance, and tone functions have no effect on the ZONE 2 PRE/LINE OUT jacks when the "Zone 2 Out" setting is set to "Fixed" (→ page 64). - The Zone 3 volume function has no effect on ZONE 3 PRE/LINE OUT when the "Zone 3 Out" setting is set to "Fixed" (→ page 64).